-A North Carolina employer is subject to the WCA if it has at least three employees or if its operation involves the presence of radiation and it has at least one employee.
+A North Carolina employer is subject to the North Carolina Workers’ Compensation Act if it has at least three employees, or if its operation involves the presence of radiation and it has at least one employee.

 An employer that meets these criteria must obtain worker’s compensation for its employees.
 This requirement may be satisfied by either:

 • Purchasing an insurance policy from a private insurance carrier that is licensed to do business in North Carolina; or

 • Obtaining the NCIC’s authorization to self-insure (either as an individual employer or as part of a group of employers).

 Employers cannot waive or release themselves from the WCA’s coverage obligation.
 For an employer that satisfies the obligation through an insurance policy, the insurance carrier generally handles the payment of benefits and certain other tasks for the employer.